hallambaker/Mathematical-Mesh/Web/Reference/key.md

     /key   Encrypt data for specified recipient
 ````

-The `recover` command combines the specified set of share to recover the original secret
+The `key recover` command combines the specified set of share to recover the original secret
 value as a UDF Encryption key type.

-% ConsoleReference (KeyRecover)
+% ConsoleReference (_Output, KeyRecover)